Skip to main content

 Castello di Meleto, Gaiole in Chianti.
 A historic Chianti castle on a working wine estate, a short drive across the hills from Castel Monastero.
 It's one of our commission partners — meaning we hold confirmed, current pricing — and for couples who loved the "medieval stones and vineyards" brief but not the resort price tag, it's usually the first name we put forward.
 We haven't published its full page yet, so ask us directly and we'll send the real numbers for your date.

 And if the borgo format itself is the dream — a whole village, everyone sleeping on site — our complete guide to Tuscany wedding venues maps the full field, while the Tuscany wedding cost guide sets the regional baseline every quote should be judged against.
+For side-by-side comparables, our cost guides to Borgo Laticastelli and Borgo Villa Certano price two more exclusive-use estates within half an hour of Siena.

 Start Planning